[3Play Media] Order Service Redesign

 I interviewed 4 internal employees that assist customers with the order form.

-The goal is to identify the friction points in the current ordering process to inform a redesign that will allow customers to self-serve and rely less on company support.
 The participants are Customer Success Managers, a Senior Technical Support Specialist, and a Senior BDR Manager, who work with various customers daily.
 I observed their natural workflow and identified friction points in real-time.

 Identifying the problems